BlondeauJulien/Marmibon-recipe/README.md

 [] check the error response

-[-] check that loading and other element appear or desapear appropriately if a catch error is used.
+[X] check that loading and other element appear or desapear appropriately if a catch error is used.
+[] Will need to check again the loading after the error because we can stop the loading directly in the response dispatch without error

 [] Put a loading for posting review

 ---- Backend ----

-[] check the error sending for all route.
+[-] check the error sending for all route.
+    X - errors sent and displayed on login and register errors

 [] check the validation for edit and create recipe